Genivia/RE-flex/doc/index.md

 This example shows how a URL can be matched by using two patterns: one pattern to extract the host:port/path parts and another pattern to extract the query string key-value pairs in a loop.
+A PCRE2 matcher or a Boost.Regex matcher may be used, since both support group captures.

 ~~~{.cpp}
     #include <reflex/boostmatcher.h>